OpenF2/F2/docs/src/app-development.md

 ### Sample App Manifest

-If we use the examples above, our App Manifest would look like this:
+If we use the examples above, our `AppManifest` would look like this:

 ```javascript
 F2_jsonpCallback_com_companyname_appname({